Under this segment we will share various resources including books and published articles.

 Named one of 100 Leadership & Success Books to Read in a Lifetime by Amazon Editors

-Wall Street Journal and Businessweek bestseller.
+A Wall Street Journal and Businessweek bestseller.
 Named by Fast Companyas one of the most influential leadership books in its Leadership Hall of Fame.
 An innovation classic.
 From Steve Jobs to Jeff Bezos, Clay Christensen’s work continues to underpin today’s most innovative leaders and organizations.

 The bestselling classic on disruptive innovation, by renowned author Clayton M. Christensen.